khshaik/DesignPatterns/README.md

 What Dependency Inversion Principle says is that instead of a high-level module depending on a low-level module, both should depend on an abstraction.
 Let us look at it in the context of Java through this figure.

+Problem :
+In this project, if we hardcode JavaEditor class into IDE class.
+Then the IDE is bound to only edit Java specific code.
+We don't want that.
+The IDE must be able to edit any language code.

+Solution :
+So, the solution is to make an abstraction of Editor as an interface and both IDE and JavaEditor or CppEditor depends on Editor interface.
+Now IDE is able to edit any code.

 # Dependency Inversion Principle

 Problem :